Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Conclusions

 \section{Conclusions}

-In this paper, we have given a complete map of the junction conditions on spacelike, timelike, and null boundaries for LRS spacetimes in a covariant form using the 1+1+2 covariant formalism.
-By performing the foliation at the base of the covariant formalism in such a way that the normal coincides with either $u_a$ or $e_a$ at the boundary hypersurface, one is able to write the junction conditions in terms of the 1+1+2 potentials.
-Our general analysis shows that in all cases a consistent junction is only possible if the scalar vorticity $\Omega$ and the twist scalar $\xi$ are continuous across the boundary.
-The conditions on the remaining quantities, instead, depend on the properties of the spacetimes that are matched as well as the types of hypersurfaces chosen as boundaries.
-These conditions are all summarized in Tables \ref{tab:timelike}, \ref{tab:spacelike}, \ref{tab:null}.
-With these conditions at hand, it is possible to match any two LRS spacetimes.
-In Section \ref{sec:exs} we have considered several examples associated with well-known astrophysical models.
-The picture that emerges presents both analogies and differences between our approach and the commonly employed Darmois-Israel junction conditions, which are worth exploring.
+In this paper, we used the 1+1+2 covariant formalism to give a complete map of the junction conditions on spacelike, timelike, and null boundaries for LRS spacetimes for comoving and tilted observers.
+By performing the foliation at the base of the covariant formalism in such a way that $u_a$, $e_a$, or their null linear combination at the boundary hypersurface coincide with the normal, one is able to write the junction conditions in terms of the 1+1+2 potentials associated with the congruences tangent to $u_a$ and $e_a$.